What is your definition of a startup?

 So where does this land the average person?

 Most people are probably seeking a secure job that requires them to do the same thing every single day and ensures them a steady paycheck.
 I’ll be honest, we all (myself included) want that (a steady paycheck), however, some are more willing to put some of that security on the line.
 Some call that risky, we call it a “thrill, opportunity or an investment”.
 We are not careless from a financial standpoint, but our ROI or extra compensation from working with or for a startup might not solely be based on financials, but sometimes intellectual and knowledge-based.
 In saying this, there is nothing wrong with wanting a steady paycheck and wanting a normal job that requires the same thing, there is and I stress absolutely nothing wrong with that.

 However, for the other group of us, we seek something that will challenge us on a daily to weekly basis.
 We enjoy and thrive on thinking about the limits and how far we can push them.
 Thinking about the next level and the level after that, something that has never been accomplished or niches within markets.
 We enjoy being challenged on an emotional and intellectual level.
 Innovation is our friend, but also our nemesis at the same time.

 So why are startups not for everyone?
 To list out and repeat a few of the reasons; the money can be tight sometimes, you don’t always get equity, your primary role can change, a variety of different tasks can be directed to you all at once even when it’s not your job or responsibility, it challenges you on multiple levels, the long but yet expected work hours that occur in and outside of the office and more.

-It is the fact that you can begin working on something when the product is merely and idea or concept.
-You get to lay the groundwork and watch the company, its employees, and the product itself grow overtime.
+It is the fact that you can begin working on something when the product is merely an idea or concept.
+You get to lay the groundwork and watch the company, its employees, and the product itself grow over time.
 As an early stage employee or possible partner, you get to take pride in how the product develops and you almost take it as your personal responsibility to ensure its success.